open-socialism/open-socialism-site/introduction.md

 ## The ideals of the tribal model live on

 Their aren't many people living in literal tribes anymore but the good stuff about the tribal model lives on.
-Modern business, in particular in technology are also moving to [similar models with the formation of actual 'tribes'](https://vimeo.com/85490944){:target="_blank"} and utilize processes that mirror how humans operate in actual tribes.
+Modern business, in particular technology companies are also moving to [similar models with the formation of actual 'tribes'](https://vimeo.com/85490944){:target="_blank"} and utilize processes that mirror how humans operate in actual tribes.

 ## 'Open Socialism' - The tribal model on a grand scale